That Bikepacker Look

 Anyhow, the upshot is they have a pretty cool podcast called The Adventure Stache, and Yours Truly is in what would have been the most recent episode if I were up to date on this blog.
 Here’s a link.
 Or you can find it wherever you get your podcasts.

 As the Worst Bikepacker in New Zealand, I now have two claims to fame.
 One: thank you, Nichole and Payson, for making me episode 200 of your show.
 Two: you’re welcome, Payson, for me loaning you my bike pump.
 Get it together, man.
 A pump is literally the first piece of equipment you need after the bicycle.
-Seriously, I’m happy to bail your ass out but you need to up your game if you’re going to make it in this sport.
+I mean, I’m happy to bail your ass out, but seriously, you need to step up your game if you’re going to make it in this sport.